Initiatives

 Smart Schools Don’t Idle

-Even with the high price of gasoline, many people do not understand that idling vehicles can create air pollution “hot spots” that can bring on an asthma attack and even make healthy children and adults feel poorly (headaches, itchy eyes, sore throats).
 On school grounds, idling vehicles include school buses, parents waiting to pick up or drop off children from school or other activities, and delivery vehicles.
-Often, the pickup/dropoff areas are located near fresh air intakes, so the vehicle exhaust is drawn right into classroom areas.
-Improving air quality in and around the school buildings will make students and teachers feel better.
+Often, the pickup/drop-off areas are located near fresh air intakes, so the vehicle exhaust is drawn right into classroom areas.
+Improving air quality in and around the school buildings will make students and teachers feel better and will help reduce one of the key triggers of asthma.

 read more »